viktoriia-sweden/SimpleCalculator/README.md

 # SimpleCalculator
 A simple calculator allows users do simple operations: add, subtract and multiply values in set of registers.
 Registers are also supported as values with lazy evaluation.
-Circular dependencies are not allowed.
+Circular dependencies are not allowed, if it happens, the program will be terminated.

 ## Run